zeucxb/slush-arkos/README.md

 # Slush ARKOS

-> A slush generator for a simple ARKOS project.
+> A slush generator for ARKOS projects.

 ## How to install and use the generator?